Starweb: Publication history

 In the mid-1970s, Flying Buffalo discovered significant demand for a space-based PBM game through survey.
-Consequently, Rick Loomis invented Starweb which Flying Buffalo released as its second PBM game in 1976.
+Consequently, Rick Loomis invented Starweb which Flying Buffalo released as its second PBM game.
+The game launched in 1975.
 By 1979, the company had about 360 active Starweb games.
 Starweb was Flying Buffalo's most popular game in 1984.
 The original game instructions were in a "mimeographed" manual which eventually required a second edition to address player confusion.
 The instructions went through multiple additional revisions over the following decade.
 By 1992, the company had run more than 1,100 games of Starweb.

 Starweb has been featured in various gaming magazines.
 The Nuts & Bolts of Starweb was the first PBM magazine not published by a PBM company.
 Although it morphed over time, its publisher, Rick Buda, started it as a fanzine for Starweb in June 1980, especially to discuss how to play his favorite character, the Berserker.
 Starweb has also been reviewed in gaming magazines such as Challenge, The Space Gamer, and White Dwarf as well as PBM magazines such as Flagship and Paper Mayhem.
 In 1980, the game enjoyed substantial growth from advertising in science fiction magazines.

 Starweb is still available for play.
 After the August 4, 2021 sale of Flying Buffalo Inc. to Webbed Sphere, the PBM games—which were not included in the sale—continued under a new company: Rick Loomis PBM Games.
 The company, run by Loomis' sisters and their PBM computer expert, continues to offer Starweb by postal mail and play-by-email (PBEM) as of August 2021 to include several variants.